 Kirsch also studied welding and was making sculpture in addition to her painting from 1990-1995.

-photography and photo-collage has become an integral part of her work as an artist.
+have become an integral part of her work as an artist.

-Her work has been exhibited throughout the United States, including New York, Philadelphia, Boston,
+Her work has been exhibited throughout the United States, including New York, Philadelphia, Boston, Palo Alto,

 Akar Architecture & Design in Iowa City and the University of Szeged in Hungary.